dxdxdt/PALHM/README.md

 | - | - |
 | /etc/palhm/palhm.conf | The default config path |
 | /etc/palhm/conf.d/core.json | Commonly used Exec and Prefix definitions |

+## Troubleshoot
+### Large Files on AWS S3
+To fit awscli into the pipelining design, the sink data is fed via stdin of awscli.
+As a result, uploading files larger than 80GiB will fail without following measures.

+- Specifying `alloc-size` for large backup objects so that awscli can determine the optimal multipart size
+- Increasing the default multipart size in config
+  - E.g. `aws configure set default.s3.multipart_chunksize 32MiB` will increase
+    the max to 320GiB (32MiB * 10000)

 ## Advanced
 ### Testing Config